1st World Scout Jamboree

-The 1st World Scout Jamboree was held from 30 July 1920 to 8 August 1920 and was hosted by the United Kingdom at Kensington Olympia in London.
+The 1st World Scout Jamboree was held from 30 July to 8 August 1920, hosted by The Boy Scouts Association of the United Kingdom at Kensington Olympia in London.
 8,000 Scouts from 34 nations attended the event, which was hosted in a glass-roofed building covering an area of 6 acre.

-It was at this event that Baden-Powell, the founder of Scouting, was acclaimed the Chief Scout of the World.
 The organizing secretary was Major Alexander Gawthrope Wade, MC.

-Visiting diplomat Lord Robert Cecil, architect of the League of Nations noted the shared vision of the Jamboree (a "League of Youth") and the League.
+The Jamboree was compared to the League of Nations and called a "League of Youth".